 What are cookies

 Cookies are small pieces of text sent by your web browser by a website you visit.
-A cookie file is stored on your device either temporarily for that session only or permanently on the hard disk (persistent cookie) and allows the website or a third-party to recognize you and make your next visit easier and the features more useful to you.
+A cookie file is stored on your device either temporarily for that session only or permanently on the hard disk (persistent cookie) and allows the website or a third-party to recognise you and make your next visit easier and the features more useful to you.

 In addition to our own cookies (cookies which are served from domain stryker.com) we may also use various third-party cookies (cookies which are served from anywhere else than from stryker.com) to report usage statistics of the site and deliver advertisements.